-Shortly before I left for China to take up my first overseas teaching post, several members of my family gave me some advice on how to stay safe in China.
+Shortly before I left for China to take up my first overseas teaching post, my family gave me some advice on how to stay safe in China.

-I thought it would be a good idea to share some of this advice here for the benefit of those of you who may be thinking about teaching and living in China.
+I thought it would be a good idea to share some of this advice.

-Firstly, beware of pickpockets, keep your money and valuables in the inner pockets of your jacket and do not put valuables in your backpack.
+Keep your money and valuables in the inner pockets of your jacket, and do not put valuables in your backpack.

-Outside of your classroom, you will be hard-pushed to find anyone who can speak fluent English unless you happen to be in a major city like Beijing or Shanghai.
+Outside of your classroom, you'll be hard-pushed to find locals who can speak fluent English, unless you're in a major city like Shanghai or Beijing.

 - Wo yau qu….. – I want to go to…..

 - Ni ke yi bang wo ma? – Can you help me?